Last Updated on December 30, 2022 by Andrew Pirie

-As a newcomer from Bacolod, Joebert beat the countries more established jumpers, Ernie Candelario, Raphie Pilaspilas, and Pacifico Tolentino at the National Games in Cebu 1997; the youngster caught the eye of PATAFA.
+As a newcomer from Bacolod, Joebert beat the country’s more established jumpers, Ernie Candelario, Raphie Pilaspilas, and Pacifico Tolentino at the National Games in Cebu in 1997; the youngster caught the eye of PATAFA.

-This also saw the changing of the guard as Dagmil would overshadow Grover as the countries best jumper.
-Most athletes in the situation of defeat may have quit at this stage.
+This also saw the changing of the guard as Dagmil would overshadow Grover as the country’s best jumper.
+Most athletes in a situation of defeat may have quit at this stage.
 However, Grover would play second fiddle to Dagmil.
 But he would have a surprise win over Dagmil at the 2009 SEA Games, finally improving his best leap to 7.74m.

 Another Bacolod Athlete Jerry Belibestre ended up breaking Joebert’s Junior Record in Long Jump.
 Officially at the 2017 National Open in Ilagan.